gediz/mpv-wiki/Wayland-Notes.md

              alpha format.
 Also make it const and use a linked list to save the supported formats.
 - **[done]** Remove move by dragging the surface ~~(this might interfere with the OSC)~~ (no problems)
 - **[done]** Make use of opaque regions for opaque formats to give the compositor hints to optimize the drawing behavior.
+- Integrate subsurfaces in wayland/shm and/or wayland/egl
+- Add VA-API through OpenGL.
+(Get more familiar with libva)

 ### Long Term:
-- Add Client Side Decorations in case mpv runs under a compositor which does not have Server Side Decorations (like weston). **Depends on:** Subsurface protocol
+- **[wont do]** Add Client Side Decorations in case mpv runs under a compositor which does not have Server Side Decorations (like weston). **Depends on:** Subsurface protocol
 - Multithreading: The current polling solution should already be threadsafe (theoretically)